simorgh10/fuzzie-yt/Notes.md

 * Try to connect to Notion.
 But befoire create a database.
 Go to your workspace.
 Create a new page.
 Then add inline database type "/data" and select the right option. add created time peoprty to the table.
 OK!!

 * Try to connect to Discord.
 But have to create a Discord server.
 Call SimorgTesting's server

+# Testing content sending
+* Sending messages trough Discord worked
+* For Slack, on Slack console, on canal #testing > v > Integrations > Add App > Add fuzzie-yt Bot

+* For some reason cmdk was not recognized as a module.
+Juste uninstalled and reinstalled it. (??!!)

+* But still selecting channel menu not working.
+Had to rollback to version 0.2.0 of cmdk

+> bun uninstall cmdk

+> bun install cmdk@0.2.0

+* And here could select testing channel and send message !!

+* For Notion, make sure the database property is named name not Name nor Nom., and that it corresponds to the property referenced in onCreateNewPageInDatabase

+*